-Winemaking at Herdade do Rocim is inspired in the minimum intervention philosophy.
+Winemaking at the Herdade do Rocim is inspired by the minimum intervention philosophy.

 Despite the careful selection in our vineyards, all the grape clusters are inspected again at the entrance of the cellar where man’s hand and care are crucial for the creation of exceptional wines.